 Connect With Us

-Diabetic foot care is important in preventing foot ailments such as ulcers.
-If you are suffering from diabetes or have any other concerns about your feet, contact Stephanie Oexeman, DPM from Oexeman Foot and Ankle, PLLC. our doctor can provide the care you need to keep you pain-free and on your feet.
+Stress fractures occur when there is a tiny crack within a bone.
+To learn more, contact Stephanie Oexeman, DPM from Oexeman Foot and Ankle, PLLC. our doctor can provide the care you need to keep you pain free and on your feet.

 If you have any questions please feel free to contact our office located in Chicago, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.